-Where an adult is legally incapable of making the decision, a sterilisation on non-therapeutic grounds, such as where there are problems of menstrual management or hygiene can only be performed with the approval of the Guardianship and Administration Board.
+Where an adult is legally incapable of making the decision, a sterilisation on non-therapeutic grounds, such as where there are problems of menstrual management or hygiene can only be performed with the approval of the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT).
 This is because sterilisation falls into the category of ‘special treatment’ under the Guardianship and Administration Act 1995 in respect of which ‘persons responsible’, who can normally give substitute consent, lack capacity to give consent.
 Non-therapeutic grounds for sterilisation are distinct from medically indicated surgery necessitated by the presence of disease, such as cancer.

 In the case of a child with a disability, authorisation must be sought from the Family Court before a non-therapeutic sterilisation may proceed as parents lack legal authority to give consent to such a substantial and irreversible procedure.

 The consent of the parent(s) is normally required before the court can make an adoption order concerning the child of a person with an intellectual disability.
 The court will refuse to make an order where there is not proper consent.
 This is the case when the consent is obtained by fraud, duress or improper means, or the person giving consent did not fully understand what they were doing.

 The court may dispense with consent where the parent is incapable of properly considering the question because of their mental or physical condition.
 The court will require extensive information on the circumstances of the child before making the order.
 Where adequate arrangements have been made for the child, for example where the child is being cared for by the grandparents or other people with whom the child has a good relationship, the court is unlikely to interfere.